geertj/gruvi/docs/rationale.rst

 * I wanted something that is based on libuv_.
 In my view, libuv represents the current state of the art with respect to asynchronous I/O libraries.
-It is used by a few prominent open source projects including node.js_, Rust_, and Julia_.
+It is used by a few prominent open source projects including node.js_and Julia_.
   Libuv offers for very good performance, low memory use, and excellent platform support.
 The latter includes Windows, which is the weak point of all the other I/O libraries due its completely different IO model.